Arunachal Pradesh, the last bastion of pristine Himalayas

 - A local reference.
 Now this is tricky right?
 Agreed we all came from the same keen from an ancient land thousands of years ago, but may be you and the keen from Arunachal Pradesh, India are not exactly in a conversing mode?
 Worry not, contact your homestay owner.
 Unless you produce a local reference, chances are high your ILP will never see reality!

 PAP: What you shall call the permit is PAP.
 Protected Area Permit.
-India and China, for long, has showed off muscle power throughout the border.
+India and China, for long, has shown off muscle power throughout the border.
 Result?
 Your entry will face certain hurdles.
-You will also be required to produce the permit multiple times at check point. there is no other way to explore Arunachal but to abide by the governance rules.
-Lets get to see how to work around the same.
+You will also be required to produce the permit multiple times at checkpoint. there is no other way to explore Arunachal but to abide by the governance rules.
+Let’s get to see how to work around the same.